 The DC/DC power supply is monitored and controlled by the Active Front End unit.
-The DC/DC power supply connections are shown in Figures 48 - 49 and Appendix 86 and Appendix 87.
+The DC/DC power supply connections are shown in Figures 48 - 49 and Figure 88 and Figure 89.

 The control connection has to be taken from the Active Front End unit.
 The control cable has to be connected to the terminal X51 on the LCL filter, see Figure 48 and Figure 49.
 The control cable has to be connected to the terminal X3 on the Active Front End unit, see Figure 51.
 The terminal X3 can be found under the black cover.
-In the FI13, the terminal X3 is located in the left-most unit.
+In the FI13, the terminal X3 is located in the left-most unit (phase U).
 The delivery includes the cable for the control connection.
 The length of the standard cable is 1.6 m.

-The over-temperature protection can be wired directly to the control unit or to the DC/DC power supply.
-The over-temperature protection must be connected to protect the filter for protect the filter in case of over-temperature.
+The overtemperature protection can be wired directly to the control unit or to the DC/DC power supply.
+The overtemperature protection must be connected to protect the filter for protect the filter in case of over-temperature.

 NOTE!
-By default, the over-temperature protection is not activated.
-If it is not activated, the LCL can be damaged in case of over-temperature.
+By default, the overtemperature protection is not activated.
+If it is not activated, the LCL can be damaged in case of overtemperature.

 If the over-temperature protection is connected to a digital input, the wires have to be removed from the terminal X52.
-The I/O wiring has to be connected to the terminals 1 and 4 on the terminal X52, see Appendix 87.
-If the over-temperature protection is connected to the I/O of the Active Front End unit, it can be programmed.
-The parameter P2.2.1.3 has to be set to choose the digital input to which the over-temperature monitoring is connected.
+The I/O wiring has to be connected to the terminals 1 and 4 on the terminal X52, see Figure 89.
+If the overtemperature protection is connected to the I/O of the Active Front End unit, it can be programmed.
+The parameter P2.2.1.3 has to be set to choose the digital input to which the overtemperature monitoring is connected.
 The parameter P2.7.3 allows one to select the response to an over-temperature alarm as wanted.

 If the over-temperature protection is connected to the DC/DC power supply, the jumper has to be removed from the terminal X3.
 The cable from the terminal X52 should be connected to the terminal X3.
 By default, the jumper is connected to the terminal X3, see Figure 49.
 The delivery includes the cable for connecting the terminals X52 and X3.
-The wiring diagram can be seen in Appendix 87.
-If over-temperature monitoring is connected to the DC/DC power supply, the Active Front End unit will monitor over-temperature.
-The response to an over-temperature alarm cannot be selected.
+The wiring diagram can be seen in Figure 89.
+If overtemperature monitoring is connected to the DC/DC power supply, the Active Front End unit will monitor over-temperature.
+The response to an overtemperature alarm cannot be selected.
 In this case, the over-temperature fault message will be same as the fan fault of the unit.
-On the keypad, the fault "32 Fan Cooling" will be shown.
+On the keypad, the fault "32 Fan Cooling" is shown.